yiremorlans/my-tkdb/constants/dialogue/reference.md

 Lyca is also somewhat protective of the MC, whether it be from Edward and Rui's flirtatious advances or from danger.
 He reacts negatively to the former, often telling Edward and Rui to get away from the MC or not to touch her.

+Author note: Lyca is very mindful and protective toward the MC and Subaru.
+Jo passed his "genuinely good person" test.

 Background
 In Episode 5, when Lyca was first introduced to MC, Haku, and Zenji by Subaru, the latter reveals Lyca was the offspring of a human and a werewolf and had always worn an earring since the day of his birth, in which Subaru was able to read his memories from with the help of his sitgma.